bartoszkubicki/magento2-unit-tests-doubles/README.md

 ## Overview
 Library provides useful doubles of different kinds for unit testing of Magento 2.3+.
 Some of doubles can be created using dedicated builders, which helps in configuring desired behavior of doubles.
 By using these doubles you can get rid of over-mocking in unit tests and time spent on writing unit should decrease.
+It is can be achieved because of the fact that all doubles inherits or implements replaced object or interface, so type consistency is preserved.
+Examples in [here](EXAMPLES.md).

 ## Prerequisites
 PHP 7.2